ccxzhang/4DataViz/index.md

 - Topic 8 is similar to topic 5 in terms of 卖国 and 狗, and both are traitors’ different expressions in Chinese.

 ## Discussion

+Attitudes towards democracy, market, nationalism largely constitute China’s ideological landscape.
+To look at discourses closely, we may realize ethnicity (Han, Zionism, and traitor), international relations (state-to-state and Imperialism), Sun Yat-sen, and Socialist’s legacy play a pivotal role in shaping people’s understanding of nationalism.